newlinedeveloper/meetup/Azure-AKS-Automation.md

 - wait for 10 mins and you can see azure-vote-front pod now came down to 2

 # Step 11: Manually scale AKS nodes (worker nodes)

+- only you do this if you have more allocated resource portal.azure.com cloud account.

 ```
 az aks scale --resource-group myResourceGroup --name myAKSCluster --node-count 3
 ```